Dale Murphy: Hall of Fame candidacy

 Baseball writer Rob Neyer feels that the former MVP's candidacy has been hurt by a career that "got a late start and suffered an early end."
 Stuart Miller, baseball writer for The New York Times, also notes the "sharp decline" in production that plagued Murphy after the age of 31 in arguing, "Players who were great for a short time do not receive much [Hall of Fame] recognition."
 Finding "one of baseball's best players in the 1980s" to be "undervalued", Miller nonetheless writes that the Brave great "is typically considered a 'close but no' guy."
 Statistician Bill James says of Murphy, "It certainly wouldn't offend me to have him in the Hall of Fame.
 I just wouldn't advocate it."
-James set a metric for Hall induction as 300 Win Shares, a statistic weighing what players contribute to their team's victories.
-Murphy has 253 Win Shares.
-James ranks eight Hall of Famers below Murphy.
+James set a metric for Hall induction as 300 win shares, a statistic weighing what players contribute to their team's victories.
+Murphy has 253 win shares; in 2003, James ranked eight Hall of Fame center fielders below Murphy, rating him the 12th greatest player at the position.
+However, Snider also had a sharp decline at the same age, only having one season of 60 RBI after turning 31.
+And Murphy's career statistics only through the 1987 season, after which he turned 32, are remarkably similar to the entire career of Ralph Kiner, who retired at 32 and was elected by the writers in 1975:

 A writer for the Charlotte Observer wrote, "Murphy's incredible nine-year run in Atlanta was every bit as good as anyone else during his era".
 Neyer notes that the explosion of power during the steroids-fueled era that began after Murphy's retirement may have caused Murphy's numbers to pale in comparison for many voters.
 Some have argued that Murphy's reputation for clean living may encourage voters to "look more favorably on what Murphy did without using performance-enhancing drugs."
 (Murphy has asserted that Barry Bonds "without a doubt" used performance-enhancing drugs.)
-Sports Illustrateds Joe Posnanski has endorsed Murphy as an "emotional pick … a larger-than-life character who signed every autograph, spoke up for every charity and played brilliant baseball every day for mostly doomed teams."
+Sports Illustrated's Joe Posnanski has endorsed Murphy as an "emotional pick … a larger-than-life character who signed every autograph, spoke up for every charity and played brilliant baseball every day for mostly doomed teams."
 The Baseball Project, a supergroup composed of Peter Buck, Mike Mills, Scott McCaughey, Steve Wynn and Linda Pitmon, wrote the song “To The Veterans Committee” advocating his election and praising him for meeting the voting criteria: ability, integrity, sportsmanship, character, and contributions to the team(s) on which the player played.